 A set of CE metrics evaluating national progress needs to be tailored to the specific transition progress of nations.
-To be in line with current science-informed and political developments, in total 10 requirements CE should fulfil and consequently should be measured were obtained from literature and tested with experts.
-The requirements are used to prioritize a practicable, feasible set of CE metrics from all available metrics.
+To stay in line with current informed-science and political developments, ten requirements for a CE and its consequent need for measurement were obtained from literature and tested with experts.
+The requirements are used to prioritise a practical, feasible set of CE metrics from all available metrics.